Thursday, 25 October 2012

 I can't really tell you how to fix this if it happens to you.
 I can't even say precisely how I fixed it.
 All I did was stop thinking and just listen.
 I also simplified my playing to almost quarter notes until it fell into place.
 Once it began to feel ‘right’ I added back the rhythmic elements, and both the tune and the band took off.

 To avoid a repeat of this fiasco, I headed back to the practice room and got out my metronome.
 My objective is to play every tempo using every rhythmic style.
 Tall order?
 Not really.
-I began by setting the Metronome to 40 bpm and played the basic rhythm for 5 minutes.
-I can cover most of the basic music styles in 30 minutes or so.
+I began by setting the Metronome to 40 bpm and played a basic rhythm for a few minutes.
+I can cover most of the common music styles in 30 minutes or so.
 The next day I moved to 42 bpm and did it all again.
-This way I will eventually cover every tempo all the way to 208 bpm.
+This way I will eventually cover every tempo all the way to 208 bpm and beyond.
 And because I'm starting at a slow grind, I'll have a better chance of developing control and an appropriate feel.

-So in just 39 sessions (the number of settings on my metronome; to go higher still, go back to 104 bpm and play double time), I should be able to say goodbye to the 'blind tempo blues'.
+So in just 39 sessions* I should be able to say goodbye to the 'blind tempo blues'.

 When in Doubt, Improvise